arkency/posts/posts/2016-10-18-the-freelancer-in-you-that-wants-to-be-free.md

 newsletter: arkency_form
 img: freelancer/angry.gif
 ---

+# The freelancer in you that wants to be FREE

 Do you sometimes as a developer/freelancer/company owner have the feeling that you are being used? **Not adequately paid?
 Treated like a resource?**